peak-ai/jedlik/README.md

 Resolves with an array of items which match the given key parameters.
 Take an optional index parameter to query against a secondary index.
 Returned items are instances of the model.

+#### static `first(key, [index = null])`
+Convenience method which returns the first item found by the `Model.query` method, or null if no items are found.

 #### static `get(key)`
-Resolves with the items that matches the given key parameter.
+Resolves with the item that matches the given key parameter.
 The returned item is an instance of the model.
 Returns `null` if the item is not found.

+**N.B.** The key must be the full primary key defined in the table schema.
+- If the table has a composite key, both the partition key and sort key must be provided.
+You cannot search on a secondary index.
+If you need to do one of these, use `Model.query` or `Model.first` instead.

 #### static `delete(key)`
 Deletes the item that matches the given key parameter.